Amovet/strapi-v5-plugin-populate-deep-fixed/README.md

-Strapi v5 Plugin Populate Deep (Fixed Fork)
+#Strapi v5 Plugin Populate Deep (Fixed Fork)

 This is a fixed version of the strapi-v5-plugin-populate-deep plugin for Strapi v5.

 The plugin allows you to easily and deeply populate related data in your API requests using a simple pLevel parameter, saving you from having to manually write complex populate objects.

-🛠️ What Was Fixed?
+🛠️ hat Was Fixed?

 This package is a fork of the original strapi-v5-plugin-populate-deep plugin.